ningweinw/jmc-mining-app/README.md

 This is for simple seed mean app at it basic level for learning.

-Updated on 25-Sep for feature 1
+Updated on 25-Sep for feature 1 and feature 2